rosario-riccio/MediStormSeeker/README.md

-- It is necessary to install mongodb and create a collection for users with unique username: you type this command "db.UserCollection.createIndex( { "username": 1 }, { unique: true } )" -You must insert web app user on mongodb shell: you type this command "db.UserCollection.insert({"username":"YOUR_USERNAME","password":"YOUR_PASSWORD"})
+- It is necessary to install mongodb and create a collection for users with unique username: you type this command "db.UserCollection.createIndex( { "username": 1 }, { unique: true } )"
+- You must insert web app user on mongodb shell: you type this command "db.UserCollection.insert({"username":"YOUR_USERNAME","password":"YOUR_PASSWORD"})

 2 - Requirements:

-A) Client Side
+A) Client Side:

 meteo-uniparthenope.js
-JQuery
-Bootstrap
-Leaflet
+jQuery
+bootstrap
+leaflet
 leaflet.pm
 query-ui
 leaflet-velocity